HEPTACOM/heptaconnect-docs/docs/guides/contributor/build-flow-components.md

 ### Flow component registry

 The flow component registry is the central place of a portal node container to supply all flow components for a portal node.
+Therefore, a getter method for instances of the new flow component must be added to the registry.
-With the new parameter in the constructor and the newly found services in the portal node container, only a getter for the instances is missing.
+This new getter will rely on the new parameter in the constructor and the newly found services in the portal node container.

 ### Factory